The global SaaS market is booming, and this growth is expected to continue through 2030, with a compound annual growth rate of 19.7%

 Content strategy is key

-With different content formats becoming more popular, creating a well-rounded content strategy that includes multiple content types is important.
+With different content formats becoming more popular, it is important to create a well-rounded content strategy that includes multiple content types.

 Look at all the top SaaS brands like HubSpot, Canva, Zapier, and Trello.
 All these brands create long-form articles, but they also focus on creating ebooks, videos for YouTube or Instagram, visuals in the form of infographics, and even podcasts.